hust1902/PocketRPG/README.md

 Quests can only be started and finished once, so you won't have any reward cheaters!

+Parties!
+Players in the same party won't be able to damage eachother!

 **Commands:**

     /quest

     /rpg

+    /party

 **Report any bugs you may find in the issues please :)**